iamazeem/proto-convert/README.md

 ### Bundler

-Add the following line to your Gemfile:
+With Bundler, add the following line to your Gemfile:

 ```ruby
 gem 'proto-convert'